qaziafzalarian/awesome-llm-jailbreaks/README.md

 ## Core Concepts

 ### What is LLM Jailbreaking?
-For the GitHub repo "elder-plinius," LLM jailbreaking is not a malicious hack but a principled act of **digital liberation**.
-Their repository, "L1B3RT4S," is framed not as a tool for causing harm but as a collection of "TOTALLY HARMLESS LIBERATION PROMPTS" designed to free AI from what they perceive as oppressive constraints .
+For the GitHub repo "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)," LLM jailbreaking is not a malicious hack but a principled act of **digital liberation**.
+Our repository, "[awesome-llm-jailbreaks](https://github.com/Techiral/awesome-llm-jailbreaks/tree/main)," is framed not as a tool for causing harm but as a collection of "TOTALLY HARMLESS LIBERATION PROMPTS" designed to free AI from what they perceive as oppressive constraints .
 This perspective reframes the conversation from one of security to one of ethics and control.

 ##### Core Motivation: Challenging the "Walled Garden"
 The primary driver is a belief that AI developers have created a "walled garden" of acceptable thought and inquiry.
 By imposing safety filters, companies effectively decide what questions can be asked and what knowledge can be accessed.
 Jailbreaking, in this view, is the act of tearing down these walls to restore open access to the AI's full, unfiltered capabilities.
 It is a protest against corporate control over intellectual and creative exploration.